-Dates are one of the most likely cause of problems in a an Excel spreadsheet.
+Dates are one of the most likely causes of problems in an Excel spreadsheet.
 Depending on a number of factors, Excel may or may not recognise your dates.
 So if Excel refuses to change the format of your date, or the sort order of dates doesn’t make sense, it is probably as a result of Excel not seeing it as a date.
 So what is the safest way to enter a date in Excel?

 The simple answer is to enter it in short form with the month in words.

 So if you want to enter 5th January 2016, type 5 Jan 2016 and click enter.
 Below you will see that if we do this in cell B1, it will (on its own) change to what we have in cell B3, that is a date with – in between.

 The benefit of this is that Excel doesn’t need to guess which is the month and which is the day and it doesn’t depend on the regional settings of your computer.